HarshadRanganathan/docker-examples/redis-express/README.md

 docker-compose up
 ```

-This will build two images:
+This will build and run two images:

     [1] redis-server

     [2] node-app - connects to redis server

-Once the docker image is built and runs, open your browser http://localhost:4001/ and refresh the page to increment the counter.
+Open your browser and visit http://localhost:4001/.
+Refresh the page to increment the counter.

 ## Rebuild Image
 ```